How to Improve the Quality of Your Sleep

 Limit the Use of Your Bedroom to Sleeping and Intimacy

-Restricting the use of your bedroom solely to sleep and intimacy is fundamental to train your mind to associate this space with rest.
-Engaging in other activities, such as eating, working, or watching television, in different areas of your home helps reinforce this association.
+Restricting the use of your bedroom solely to sleep and intimacy is fundamental to training your mind to associate this space with rest.
+Engaging in other activities, such as eating, working, or watching television in different areas of your home, helps reinforce this association.

 Listen to a Sleep Meditation or Relaxing Sounds